dilyn-corner/example-docker-snap/README.md

 version: '0.1'
 summary: A test of interacting with the Docker snap through another snap
 description: |
-  This snap demonstrates how to move a Docker-based workflow to a snap'd environment on Ubuntu Core.
+  This snap moves a Docker-based workflow to a snap'd environment on Ubuntu Core.
 This snap shows how one would interact with the docker snap, namely through a content sharing interface to gain access to the docker executable, along with a simple script to call the docker executable.

 grade: stable
 confinement: strict

 apps:
   tocker:
-    command: usr/bin/tocker
+    command: usr/bin/tocker_run.sh
     plugs:
       - docker

 parts:
   copy-script:
     plugin: dump
-    source: src
+    source: src/
-    organize:
-      tocker_run.sh: usr/bin/tocker

 plugs:
   docker-executables: